-Not necessarily an act of compulsion, but more like an act of letting others know that.
-One when comes out as gay, what they are saying is, “Yes, I am queer and it’s okay to be so”.
-The person coming out shouldn’t feel uncomfortable, ideally, but it’s not the case for many who come out and suffer dire consequences.
-Many of us simply have to answer to ridiculous myths and misconceptions about gay people which just make us feel even more disappointed.
+It’s not necessarily an act of compulsion, more like an act of letting others know that.
+When one comes out as gay, what they are saying is, “Yes, I am queer and it’s okay to be so”.
+The person coming out shouldn’t feel uncomfortable, ideally, but that is not the case for many who come out and suffer dire consequences.
+Many of us also have to respond to ridiculous myths and misconceptions about gay people which just make us feel even more disappointed.

-I have heard a lot of stories about how to come out of the closet and there are a few which need to be shared here.
-Read the following gay coming out stories and accounts to understand what it’s like to navigate such an enormous moment.
+I have heard a lot of stories about how to come out of the closet and there are a few which I’d like to share here.
+Read the following coming out stories and accounts, told in the person’s own words, and maybe you’ll understand what it’s like to navigate such an enormous personal moment.

 As a vlogger, I used YouTube to come out

-I was once a shy person who liked to talk about movies with people who didn’t care enough to talk to me.
+I used to be a shy person who liked to talk about movies with people who didn’t care enough to talk to me.
 But I felt lonely, and I always felt this urge to talk about movies.
-So, I started making videos on YouTube which got decent views and my fans loved me when I spoke about things or issues in general.
+So, I started making videos on YouTube which got decent views and my fans loved me when I spoke about movies, or issues in general.

-So one of the ways to come out I thought, could simply be on Youtube.
-I recorded the video and edited the whole thing too.
-It felt silly at first, but I was anxious about the whole thing.
-I then made a broadcast list and sent the link to my video to each of my friends and family members.
+One of the ways I thought I could come out, was on YouTube.
+I recorded a video and edited the whole thing myself.
+It felt silly at first, and I was anxious.
+I then made a broadcast list and sent the video link to each of my friends and family members.
 And the rest is history.

 I announced it via a blog link on Facebook

 I like to write blogs and I have always been an avid reader.
 My blog mostly talked about books and movies or music.
 I was a pop culture nerd that way.
-I liked boys and I never thought that it was quite a big thing that needs to be “hidden”.
-So I devised one of the creative ways to come out to your parents and friends.
+I liked boys and I never thought that it was a big deal that needed to be “hidden”.
+I devised a creative way to come out to my parents and friends.

-It’s already hard enough to stay in this heteronormative community and I had to put my foot down.
+It’s already hard enough to live in a heteronormative community and I had to put my foot down.
 I did and I am happy about it.
 I love my friends and they love me too.
 I’m glad to have come out like this.
 How to come out to your parents, you wonder?
 Leave it to the internet.

 I got very negative reactions when I came out